szilard/benchm-databases/README.md

 primitives](https://github.com/hadley/dplyr).
 Computationally, aggregates and joins are taking the majority of time.
-This project aims at a *minimal* benchmark of various tools (statistical software, databases etc.) for working with tabular data of moderately large sizes (but still within the reach of interactive data analysis &mdash; response times of a few seconds on commodity hardware).
+This project aims at a *minimal* benchmark of various tools (statistical software, databases etc.) for working with tabular data of moderately large sizes (but still within the reach of interactive data analysis - response times of a few seconds on commodity hardware).